alfiepates/website2018/reviews/_posts/2017-07-20-blitzwolf-braided-lightning-cables.md

 tags: imported-from-old-blog
 ---

 Anyone who owns a recent Apple device knows the pain of Apple's terrible quality Lightning cables, and the awful knockoffs that can be found for almost pennies on the high street these days.
-Around the new year, I finally got fed up of the six-month replacement cycle and decided to begin my search for the best third-party Lightning cable.
+I finally got fed up of the six-month replacement cycle and decided to begin my search for the best third-party Lightning cable.

 I decided I had two main criteria for a Lightning cable: